lswebapps/LSMiniPhpMvc/README.md

 LSMiniPhpMvc
 ============

-A simple php framework for small projects
+A simple php framework for small to medium projects